RosterElf Logo

 Key actions:

-• Include screenshots or images where helpful
+• Include screenshots or images where helpful, especially for software tasks

 • Specify timeframes and deadlines where applicable